asparks1987/UISP-NOC/docs/CADDY.md

 ---

+## Android Companion Considerations

+* Use valid HTTPS names (`NOC_DOMAIN` and optional `GOTIFY_DOMAIN`) that match what you hard-code into the Android companion app to avoid WebView SSL prompts.
+* If you plan to deep-link from Gotify push notifications into the app, expose Gotify over TLS via Caddy so Android treats the endpoint as trusted while the device is asleep.
+* Ship updated certificates (or pin your public hostname) before distributing a new APK through your MDM so techs never see certificate rotation prompts during outages.

+---

 ## Bypassing Caddy

 For lab or air-gapped environments, expose the app directly by uncommenting the `ports` section on the `uisp-noc` service (`1200:80`, `18080:18080`) and stopping/removing the Caddy service.
 In this mode TLS is not provided; terminate TLS with another proxy or use HTTP.